 ICAN History: 30 Years of Progress

-ICAN – formerly the Iowa Citizen/Labor Energy Coalition (C/LEC) – was founded in 1979 by Sioux City social worker Tammy O’Dell.
-The orginal groups reorganized as ICAN in 1983 in order to tackle a broader range of isues affecting all Iowans.
+ICAN – formerly the Iowa Citizen/Labor Energy Coalition (C/LEC) – was founded in 1979 by Ames energy consumer advocate John “Skip” Laitner and Sioux City social worker Tami O’Dell.
+The original groups reorganized as ICAN in 1983 in order to tackle a broader range of issues affecting all Iowans.

-- ICAN leads the Health Care for America Now campaign in Iowa, which nationally is the largest health care reform coalition in American history, and plays a lead role in the Iowa Affordable Health Care for All coalition.
+- ICAN led the Health Care for America Now campaign in Iowa, which nationally was the largest health care reform coalition in American history, and played a lead role in the Iowa Affordable Health Care for All coalition.

-- With our national partner USAction, ICAN is working on an ambitious integrated plan to invest in America’s future through investments in health care, education, and renewable energy.
+- With our partners, affiliates, and members, ICAN worked on an ambitious integrated plan to invest in Iowa and America’s future through investments in health care, education, and renewable energy.

 - Helped to hold the line against anti-worker and anti-consumer legislation, including defeating deregulation of Iowa’s electric utility industry, preventing the elimination of project labor agreements, and stopping limits to worker compensation claims.